n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ## Hardware Hacking 101: Part 1

+> Jingle all the wires and connect to Santa's Little Helper to reveal the merry
+> secrets locked in his chest!

 Based on the image.
 This already looks like a great challenge.
 The visuals are great and I get to play with some simulated hardware.
 Not sure I can beat that!